 It’s taken us 17 years of dreaming of bringing it back so we’re so excited to read about its re-opening in the new issue of Chicago Social magazine.

-HOW IT WORKS: Guest groups that are staying with us can now experience their own private dinner in the historic dining hall by special arrangement with our partner restaurant, The Black Sheep.
+HOW IT WORKS: Guest groups that are staying with us can now experience their own private dinner in the historic dining hall by special arrangement with agreed upon local caterers and private chefs.

-> has to be scheduled 2 weeks out in advance & is subject to Black Sheep availability
+> Must be scheduled 2 weeks in advance of your stay & is subject to availability

 > send all questions to email@example.com

-We’re also hosting a series of dinners with special guest chefs, including a dinner with Maxwell Robbins of Land And Sea Dept and Joe Flamm of Rose Mary to benefit The Wandawega Historical Society (stay tuned for dates, we’ll announce a limited number of seats on social).
+We also host a series of intimate dinners with special guest chefs.
+Past events included a dinner with Maxwell Robbins of Land And Sea Dept. and Joe Flamm of Rose Mary to benefit The Wandawega Historical Society (stay tuned for future dates, we’ll announce a limited number of seats to upcoming events on social).